 10. Pharming Scam

 This scam is a sophisticated form of phishing and involves using a domain name system (DNS).
 Potential victims may think that they’re visiting a legitimate website, but they are rerouted to a fake one without the user’s knowledge.

 In this type of scam, a shady actor may have compromised an existing email account.
 The actor will then change existing links, attachments, or other elements with malicious ones and then send them to the user’s contacts to spread the infection.

 Business email compromise involves phony emails appearing to come from people within or associated with an organization and urges them to take immediate action.
 Since this type of scam uses the company’s trustworthiness, it’s important to have a cybersecurity solution and a security awareness training program to decrease your chances of getting compromised.

 Vishing utilizes phone scams to steal personal confidential information from victims.
 Oftentimes this is referred to as voice phishing.
 Cybercriminals use social engineering tactics in order to convince victims to act by giving up private information such as access to bank accounts.
 Vishing relies heavily on convincing victims they are doing the right thing by answering the caller.
 Often the caller pretends to be calling from the government, a tax department, the police, or even the victim’s bank.

 Cybercriminals use software to target specific area codes.
 They usually use a message involving local banks, businesses, police departments, or other organizations.
 When the call is answered, an automated message begins.
 It then urges the person to provide their full name, as well as credit card details, bank account information, mailing addresses, and even social security information.

 VoIP makes it simple for cybercriminals to create fake numbers and hide behind them.
-These numbers are difficult to track and can be used to create phone numbers which appear to be local.
-Some cybercriminals create VoIP numbers which appear to come from government departments, local hospitals or even the police department.
+These numbers are difficult to track and can be used to create phone numbers that appear to be local.
+Some cybercriminals create VoIP numbers that appear to come from government departments, local hospitals, or even the police department.